 The HORIZONTAL scale bar must be IDENTICAL to Plan 'C'.
 A VERTICAL scale bar must be shown if the vertical scale is different from the horizontal scale.
+The following information must be included:

 - a) Scale bar (1:150-1:200 scale preferred; 1cm = 1.5-2.0 meters) - b) High and low water must be depicted on the plan as shown on example below - c) Seaward boundary of the application site - d) Profile of the shoreland property bank - e) Present natural boundary - f) All improvements seen in side view plan D including anchors, cables, float, ramp, walkway, rock pin, pilings, etc.